austincym/Project/README.md

 - Time-stamped images to track movement
 - Additional contextual information

-- Iterative Improvement: Iterative model improvement often involves refining datasets.
+- Iterative model improvement often involves refining datasets.
 By collecting additional data, removing noisy or irrelevant samples, or augmenting the dataset, the model's performance can be enhanced.

 - Quality of Predictions: The quality and representativeness of the dataset directly impact the quality of predictions made by machine learning models.
 A comprehensive dataset helps the model generalize well to new, unseen data.